verticaio/hachicorp_vault_operations/k8s_ingress_certmanager_vault_pki/README.md

-# Kubernetes Ingress SSL/TLS Automation for Apps - PKI as a Service with Vault and Cert Manager
+# Kubernetes Ingress SSL/TLS Automation - PKI as a Service with Vault and Cert Manager

 ## What we want to achieve
                                                     PKI Production Architecture